 Absolutely not, and yes.

 Work initiatives in prison, generally speaking, are not as good as they need to be.
 Common examples of work done by prisoners in the UK are: sorting recycling or waste, mail-related manual tasks and call handling.
 There are some examples of educational work initiatives, especially in the building trade, but much more needs to be done.

 Yes.
 Tasting and appreciation (through drinking!) is a central part of our apprentices’ training.
 We also run a small coffee shop for the prison community.

 We are able to source through direct trade, importers or collaborative importer partnerships.
 Whichever method we use, we have direct knowledge of the farms our coffees come from.
-All of them adhere to the strictest ethical principles.
+All of them adhere to, and give warranties on, the strictest ethical principles.